proveskit/circuitpy_flight_software/README.md

 # Usage
 If you have just received a clean PROVES Board, ensure you have loaded the latest firmware from that board's GitHub Repo.
 Currently the [latest FC Board firmware](https://github.com/proveskit/flight_controller_board/tree/main/Firmware) is `FC_FIRM_V2.uf2`.

+# Development Getting Started
+We welcome contributions, so please feel free to join us.
+If you have any questions about contributing please open an issue or a discussion.

+You can find our Getting Started Guide [here](docs/dev-guide.md).

-## Updating CircuitPython Code on a PROVES Board
+## Manually Updating CircuitPython Code on a PROVES Board
 You can cleanly load new software by doing the following:
 1. Clone the branch you wish to put on your board to your local machine.
 2. Connect to the target board so it mounts as an external drive.